mobiliabrus/tourbook/docs/episode-1.md

+### South Korea

 I had becamoe the sales winner of year, and the award is holidays in Thailand.
 However, the tour canceled, for the Red Shirts movement in this courtry.
-Instead, I went to Korea.
+Instead, I chose the South Korea.

 ```<a-flight>
 flight:CA125/OZ6804